4: Chrysalis

 “So?
 That says more about everyone else.”

 Uzi was fine being single.
 All of her classmates sucked!
 Well, not Thad.
-And I guess Emily isn’t so bad.
+And I guess Emily isn’t that bad.
 But whatever, a few were tolerable, as possible friends.
 Crushes?
 No, Uzi was just fine being alone.

-No one understood her.
+No one truly understood her.

 “C’mon, I’m sure if you bared the darkness in your heart, the murder drones might take pity long enough for you to run away.”
 Lizzy was giggling in between the words.